A Guide to the Retiree Medical Trust

 How to Join

-- Unions and employers must negotiate a set contribution rate and must transfer the same percentage of each employee’s accrued leave for all members.
+- Unions and employers must negotiate a set contribution rate.

 Eligibility for monthly benefits is determined by: